- CAPE COD

 unning a marathon is like going to the bathroom without your smartphone: Sure, with enough training, you could probably do it, but is there really a point?
 I don’t know; is there a point to anything?
 I ran that big faker, the New York City Marathon, with the goal of qualifying for the real deal, the 2015 Boston Marathon.
 And the training sucked, because it was a lot of miles, and because it was hot last summer (yeah, remember?), so my clothes smelled so bad that I actually stared showering with them.
 But I’m handling it.
 Most of the burden rested on the shoulders of the people who had to listen to me talk about it.
 Boy howdy, did they hate it.
 But the other component was much more difficult: my diet.

 My diet is generally awful.
+Although, I do pride myself on the fact that I take my supplements as I should.
+As a result of my poor diet, I looked into many supplement options, such as lipsomal glutathione (apparently Quicksilver Scientific provides the best lipsomal glutathione) to help my immune system, to gain the vitamins I was missing from not eating the right foods.
 I almost always win the pickiest-eater conversations, because they quickly go beyond the subject of whether I eat certain foods, like carrots (no), to categories of food, like soup (not on your life), and then to entire sections of the food pyramid, like vegetables (get outta town.)
 Odd fact: The FDA got rid of the food pyramid.
 It’s a plate now.
 Stupid, I know, but it kind of makes sense if you think about it, because people eat food using plates, and pyramids have little to no place at the dinner table.
+A friend of mine recommended potentially buying some CBD gummies to also use as a supplement if I was feeling any pain when training.
+I have not brought any yet but may keep it in mind as a possible option in the future.

 A typical day will start with breakfast, which is a piece of pound cake, pretzel Goldfish, and a can of soda.
 I don’t drink coffee-I’m scared of hot beverages-so I reason that the soda is how I wake up in the morning.
 Lunch is, almost by definition, microwavable.
 By dinner I’ve decided that when I promised myself I’d have only one soda in the morning, I hadn’t factored in that I’d want a soda later in the day as well.
 Wow, sorry: I promise this paragraph is the closest I’ll ever come to Instagram-ing one of my meals.

 These habits are not sustainable longer than around 26 and a half years.
 Something had to give for this half-birthday boy.
 Unfortunately, two things did.
 The first is that my girlfriend, who voluntarily eats things like grapes, put her tiny, wimpy foot down.
 She proposed a deal: For every serving of fruit or vegetables I ate, she would put in an equivalent amount of exercise.
 This appealed to me both because it would get me in better shape, and it would help her bulk up a bit so that she could defend me in case anything went down while we were out in Boston.
-Runners are not known for their upper-body strength.
+Hopefully, nothing of the sort will happen.
+We are quite healthy in all regards.
+I’m not sure if this counts, but I think being physically active has helped us become more satisfied in life, sexually and mentally.
+I know people who make use of sex toys like a cock tickler and other different varieties for increasing pleasure.
+Never tried those, but I’m sure it would be quite interesting to gift them on birthdays.

 The arrangement started out well.
 Instead of doing our jobs one day, we collaborated on a Google doc to chart out how many clementines make up half an hour on the stationary bike.
 We electronically signed the spreadsheet and both started our new, healthy lives.
 Trouble reared its ugly head when she claimed that I wasn’t allowed to eat only oranges every day, and I said that anything less than a five-mile run at seven-minute pace wasn’t worth doing.
 We had to create a secondary spreadsheet because we-okay, I-kept forgetting what we owed each other.
 Then we stopped arguing about the content of the chart and started on the formatting.
 If anyone can tell me why we need one column for the dates on which fruit and vegetables were consumed and one column for dates on which exercise was done, I’ll dedicate my first book to you, and then burn it right in front of you, you know-it-all.